 Then, create the lists of them for each subject you post about.
-Pick those, which has a number of images about 500,000 or less.
-Those search results update is slower.
-You can also add 1-3 top hashtags to get the ‘quick’ engagement for the post for the first few minutes.
+Pick those, which have less than 500k pictures associated with them.
+You can also add 1-3 top hashtags to get ‘quick’ engagement for the post for the first few minutes.

 Save them in the phone app.
-When you publish the picture, just copy and paste them to the capture or the first comment.
+When you publish the picture, just copy and paste them in the caption or the first comment.

 While Instagram doesn’t tell you the algorithm of choosing pictures for the top, there is something you can do.

-The point is to get more engagement with your post within 1-2 hours after it got published and better from the accounts with the big followings.
+The point is to get more engagement with your post within 1-2 hours of it getting published and better from the accounts with big followings.

 Here are more tips:

-– Post at the time when more of your followers online.
-If you have a business account, then check your statistic.
+– Post at the time when most of your followers are online.
+If you have a business account, then check your statistics.

-– Pick the hashtags relevant to your niche.
+– Pick hashtags relevant to your niche.
 They shouldn’t be too popular.
-The more popular it is, the harder to get to the top if your account isn’t big yet.
+The more popular they are, the harder it is to get to the top if your account isn’t big yet.

 – If your picture has other people or brands on it, tag them.
 They get the notification about your post, and there is a possibility that they will engage with it too.

-– It’s good to have the relationship with the bigger accounts.
+– It’s good to have a relationship with bigger accounts.
 If you don’t have any, start interacting with them.
-The perfect result is when they follow you and begin like and comment on your posts.
+The perfect result is when they follow you and begin liking and commenting on your posts.
 When the accounts with a large number of followers engage with your picture, then you get more chances to get to the top.

-– Then post your image and track the results.
+– Post your image and track the results.
 Check the search feed of the hashtags you use.

 The post usually disappears from the top within 24 hours.